Economy of Beijing: GDP of Beijing

 In 2010, Beijing's nominal GDP reached 1.37 trillion RMB.
 Its per capita GDP was 78,194 RMB.
 In 2009, Beijing's nominal GDP was 1.19 trillion RMB (US$174 billion), a growth of 10.1% over the previous year.
 Its GDP per capita was 68,788 RMB (US$10,070), an increase of 6.2% over 2008.
 In 2009, Beijing's primary, secondary, and tertiary industries were worth 11.83 billion RMB, 274.31 billion RMB, and 900.45 billion RMB respectively.
 Urban disposable income per capita was 26,738 yuan, a real increase of 8.1% from the previous year.
 Per capita pure income of rural residents was 11,986 RMB, a real increase of 11.5%.
 The Engel's coefficient of Beijing's urban residents reached 31.8% in 2005, while that of the rural residents was 32.8%, declining 4.5 and 3.9 percentage points respectively compared to 2000.
-As of 2018, Beijing' Nominal GDP was US$458 billion (CN￥3.0 trillion), about 3.45% of the country's GDP and ranked 12th among province-level administrative units; its Nominal GDP per capita was US$21,261 (CN￥140,748) and ranked the 1st in the country.
+As of 2018, Beijing' Nominal GDP was US$458 billion (CN¥3.0 trillion), about 3.45% of the country's GDP and ranked 12th among province-level administrative units; its Nominal GDP per capita was US$21,261 (CN¥140,748) and ranked the 1st in the country.

 Beijing's real estate and automobile sectors have continued to boom in recent years.
 In 2005, a total of 28032000 sqm of housing real estate was sold, for a total of 175.88 billion RMB.
 The total number of cars registered in Beijing in 2004 was 2,146,000, of which 1,540,000 were privately owned (a yearly increase of 18.7%).

 The Beijing central business district (CBD), centered on the Guomao area, has been identified as the city's new central business district, and is home to a variety of corporate regional headquarters, shopping precincts, and high-end housing.
 Beijing Financial Street, in the Fuxingmen and Fuchengmen area, is a traditional financial center.
 The Wangfujing and Xidan areas are major shopping districts.
 Zhongguancun, dubbed "China's Silicon Valley", continues to be a major center in electronics and computer-related industries, as well as pharmaceuticals-related research.
 Meanwhile, Yizhuang, located to the southeast of the urban area, is becoming a new center in pharmaceuticals, information technology, and materials engineering.
 Shijingshan, on the western outskirts of the city, is among the major industrial areas.
 Specially designated industrial parks include Zhongguancun Science Park, Yongle Economic Development Zone, Beijing Economic-technological Development Area, and Tianzhu Airport Industrial Zone.

 Agriculture is carried on outside the urban area, with wheat and maize (corn) being the main crops.
 Vegetables are also grown closer to the urban area in order to supply the city.

 Wage and Labor in Beijing

 Like the country as a whole, Beijing also falls under the jurisdiction of minimum wage which stands at RMB 2,200.
-Due to the Covid Pandemic Situation the minimum wage was not adjusted in the year 2020.
+Due to the COVID-19 pandemic the minimum wage was not adjusted in the year 2020.